KxSystems/docs/docs/cloud/aws/index.md

 Almost all kdb+ tick components can benefit from cloud logging.
 Feed handlers log new data arrival, data and connection issues.
 The TP logs new or disappearing publishers and subscribers.
 It can log if the output queue is above a threshold.
 The RDB logs all steps of the EOD process which includes sorting and splaying of all tables.
 The HDB and gateway can log every user query.

-Kdb+ users often prefer to save log messages in kdb+ tables.
+kdb+ users often prefer to save log messages in kdb+ tables.
 Tables that are unlikely to change are specified by a schema, while entries that require more flexibility use key-value columns.
 Log tables are ingested by log tick plans and these Ops tables are separated from the tables required for the business.

 One benefit of storing log messages is the ability to process log messages in qSQL.
 Timeseries join functions include as-of and window joins.
 For example, gateway functions are executed hundreds of times during the day.
 The gateway query executes RDB and HDB queries, often via a load balancer.
 All these components have their own log entries.
 You can simply employ a window join to find relevant entries and perform aggregation to get an insight of the performance characteristics of the execution chain.
 Note that nothing prevents you from logging both to kdb+ and to CloudWatch.